4 Months - 2 Years

 Why Choose Us?

 Staff in the baby room are friendly and welcoming, they meet the needs of all the children and their parents/carers.
 Staff ensure that they develop a solid key person and parent/carer relationship.
-Staff observe their key children and write personal observations for them which parents/carers can access on Tapestry (online journal).
-Staff also complete 6 weeks of on-entry reports for each child, and then every 3 months onwards of which parents/carers can also access on Tapestry, an online journal.
+Staff observe their key children and write personal observations for them which parents/carers can access on Famly (online journal).
+Staff also complete 6 weeks of on-entry reports for each child, and then every 3 months onwards of which parents/carers can also access on Famly, an online journal.
 In this way, there are clear indicators of how the children are developing at the Nursery.
 Staff are available to speak to their key children’s parents/carers if there are any concerns.